ewjoachim/toml-combine/README.md

 ### Dimensions

 Consider all the configurations you want to generate.
 Each one differs from the others.
-Dimensions lets you describe the main "thing" that makes manifests differents, e.g.:
+Dimensions lets you describe the main "thing" that makes the outputs differents, e.g.:
 `environment` might be `staging` or `production`, region might be `eu` or `us`, and service might be `frontend` or `backend`.
 Some combinations of dimensions might not exists, for example, maybe there's no `staging` in `eu`.